matt-wombat/computer-science-playground/README.md

 # node-express-course

-This is my repository following the freeCodeCamp.org Node.js and Express.js Course
+This is my repository following the freeCodeCamp.org Node.js and Express.js YouTube Course at https://www.youtube.com/watch?v=Oe421EPjeBE

+# Contents

+This repository contains two parts in the subfolders:

+* 1-node-tutorial - Node Basics Tutorial
+* 2-express-tutorial - Building a Express application

-# Running and Restarting Automatically
+# 1-node-tutorial Running and Restarting Automatically

 ## With Nodemon (Preferred Method)